 “Hiding text or links in your content to manipulate Google’s search rankings can be seen as deceptive and is a violation of Google’s Webmaster Guidelines.”

-Search crawlers have developed over the years to identify black hat SEO techniques such as hidden content and penalise websites for appearing to hide content.
+Search crawlers have been developed over the years to identify black hat SEO techniques, such as display none SEO to hide content, and will penalise websites for appearing to hide content.
 In extreme scenarios, hidden content may even cause your website to be deleted by Google as it is perceived by the search crawlers to be spam.

-Adding alt text to images is considered hidden text but as it is improving the accessibility of a site and offering value to users, it does not harm SEO.
+Adding alt text to images is considered hidden text but as its purpose is to improve the accessibility of a site and offer value to users, it does not harm SEO.
 For example, users with poor internet connections, screen readers or mobile browsers may not be able to easily load images and videos and alt text will benefit them and enrich their experience online.
+You can bolster your alt text descriptions with one or two keywords relating to your page.

 What other techniques can harm your SEO?